Spaghetti Squash Substitutes

 What are some alternative names for Spaghetti Squash?

 Spaghetti squash is often referred to as vegetable squash.
+Just be careful as there are other vegetables that are referred to as ‘squash’ such as butternut squash.

 What is a good substitute for Spaghetti Squash in recipes?